My recipes → Your inbox. Sign up today!

 Instructions

-• In a small bowl, whisk together eggs and baking soda and set aside.
+• In a small bowl, whisk together eggs and baking powder and set aside.

 • In a separate bowl, use the back of a fork to mash your bananas until they are broken down but still a little bit chunky (this helps keep the pancakes fluffy).